Crivella/DFT_QE_beginner_tutorial/README.md

     ```
     sudo apt-get install quantum-espresso
     ```
+    PS: The max version of QE that can be installed this way is the 5.1

 * QE can be compiled from source:
  1. Download the desired release version from the GitHub page "https://github.com/QEF/q-e/releases".